cacaogun/cacaogun.github.io/_posts/2023-10-26-UnitedAirline.md

 ---
 layout: post
-title: United Airlines: AWS Backup to Protect Data from Ransomware Events
+title: United Airlines and AWS Backup to Protect Data from Ransomware Events
 ---

 Ransomware is continuing as the number one threat to the data across all Industries.
 There have been a sizable number of Ransomware attacks in 2021 with an increase in volume (by 37 percent) during the ongoing pandemic.
 SonicWall recorded an all-time high of 78.4 million ransomware attacks globally in June 2021.